samblenny/txtseq/README.md

    For example, it should be possible to write that voice 1 has a kick drum on measure 1, beat 1, and that voice 2 has the openning note of a bass line starting on that same beat.
-Voice 1 could play on MIDI channel 10, and voice 2 could use channel 2 (or 3, or whatever).

 2. Provide notation for polyphony within a voice (chords).
 For example, a chord of 3 notes would get sent as a series of 3 note-on messages, then 3 note-off